 Unfortunately, our parenting techniques, or what her dad and I called “well intentioned encouragement,” may have been misguided.
 My husband and I wanted the best for Emily, and we wanted to be the best parents we could be.
 We didn’t realize that putting pressure on her to achieve what we thought would bring her success and happiness may have resulted in something else.
 Sometimes I wonder if our efforts damaged Emily’s self-confidence, stunted her creativity, and limited her growth.

-On the other hand, her younger sister seemed to live a relatively stress-free life, because Cindi didn’t have pushy parents on her back.
+On the other hand, her younger sister seemed to live a relatively stress-free life.
+Cindi didn’t have pushy parents on her back.
 I don’t remember making her participate in unnecessary things she didn’t like.
 She didn’t get drilled before her dance recital, she didn’t dance perfectly, and she didn’t get any “constructive criticism.”
-Cindi looked adorable, dancing in her red, frilly costume, and she had fun.
+Cindi looked adorable, dancing in her red, frilly costume.
+Cindi wanted to dance, and she had fun.

 Cindi even received a C on her first report card.
 My then-husband and I didn’t comment on it, but Emily did.
 “I can’t believe no one cares Cindi got a C,” she exclaimed and stomped out of the room.